 One of our partners, Safeco, sells Auto Loan/Lease Coverage for some customers, with their auto policy.
 In addition, Esurance sells Loan/Lease GAP coverage.
-This type of GAP coverage would need to be purchased with Safeco after the fact because it is not currently displayed on our policy purchase page with them.
+This type of gap insurance coverage would need to be purchased with Safeco after the fact because it is not currently displayed on our policy purchase page with them.

 Our site does display this coverage option for Esurance in most states, along with Customized Parts Coverage.